Yucao42/traffic_sign_recognition/README.md

 ```

 That generates a file `gtsrb_kaggle.csv` that you can upload to the private kaggle competition https://www.kaggle.com/c/nyu-cv-fall-2017/ to get onto the leaderboard.

+## UPDATES

+1. 85% for 10 epochs by the raw code.